BlackspaceInc/BlackspacePlatform/PRIVACY.md

 # Privacy Policy

-It should go without saying, but Blackspace takes the privacy of your data, including how you use Blackspace, very seriously.
+It should go without saying, but Blackspace takes the privacy of our client's data, including how clients use Blackspace, very seriously.
 This document clarifies how the Blackspace project thinks about privacy now and in the future.